 City Housing Checkup

-NCHH, Socrata, and The Civic Engine are developing the City Housing Checkup to improve the uniformity, effectiveness, efficiency, and equity of housing health and safety regulations nationally.
-The City Housing Checkup is a dashboard of a city’s performance on housing health and safety.
-By highlighting patterns of unsafe housing and identifying the factors responsible for these patterns, City Housing Checkup will provide the insights and evidence needed for regulators, advocates, and policy makers to improve housing conditions.
+NCHH, Socrata, and the Civic Engine developed the City Housing Checkup to improve the uniformity, effectiveness, efficiency, and equity of housing health and safety regulations nationally.
+The City Housing Checkup was a dashboard of a city’s performance on housing health and safety.
+By highlighting patterns of unsafe housing and identifying the factors responsible for these patterns, City Housing Checkup was created to provide the insights and evidence needed for regulators, advocates, and policymakers to improve housing conditions.

 For additional information about the City Housing Checkup, please contact Amanda Reddy.